TKOxff/ASAP/README.md

 <img src="public/asap_demo.gif" width=500>

-No more mouse moving and clicking for New Window menu.
+No more! mouse moving and clicking for New Window menu.

 ## About ASAP

-It is simple and lightweight app for Global Shortcuts for macOS

 Options
  * Open the existing app first (default)

-   If there the exist app in other space then you get draged to other space. (macOS behavior)
+   If the app exists in another space then you get dragged to that space. (macOS behavior)

  * Always spawn a New Window on the current desktop

-   You could register the same app with different options and shorcut
+   You could register the same app with different options and shortcut
    (Some apps does not allow multiple windows)

+*Notice
+There is already taken global shorcuts by macOS (ex opt+cmd+D is Dock hiding on/off) You can check it from System Preferences -> Keyboard -> Shortcuts

 ## Installation
 It's available on [App Store](https://apps.apple.com/us/app/asap-shortcuts/id1558863477)

-## Project Dependences
+## Dependences
 ASAP uses [MASShortcut](https://github.com/shpakovski/MASShortcut) for keyboard shortcut recording.

-## System Requirements
+## Requirements
 ASAP supports macOS v10.15+

 ## License